Mosul two years after “liberation from ISIS” – an evaluation

 This summer plans were announced by the Governor of Nineveh province, according to which the old quarter should be completely demolished to make room for malls, supermarkets, and luxury restaurants.
 A reported conversation with owners of the houses, which are to fall for a small compensation to the state, shows the lack of sensitivity of the central government in dealing with parts of the population.

+A resident and homeowner asks the governor what will happen to the destroyed houses.
+The governor says that a new page should be opened: "[…] let us not look back at the topic of reconstruction but build a modern city.
 Talks are already taking place in the background with foreign investors, including those from Asia and Western Europe, in order to advance plans for a sterile, entrepreneur-friendly city on the Tigris.
 The fact that these plans can also be pushed against the will of the inhabitants illustrates, in addition to reconstruction and shadow economy, among other things the third major problem in the life of the city: the Hashd ash-Sha'abi.

 The power of the militia